Garmin Forerunner 255 review

 The Covid years really were the boom times for running technology and I suspect that mid- to lower-range competitors will struggle in increasingly competitive markets.
 Garmin dominates the premium end of sports technology and probably didn’t have to freeze prices.
 The fact that they did represents caution and a desire to tighten the competitive screw on the smaller players.

 Garmin’s true problem with watches like the Forerunner 255 is that people who can afford them aren’t necessarily looking for athletic-grade watches.
-Many potential buyers will be perfectly happy with great quality, sports tracker which they can get easily enough from Apple, Whoop, Google Pixel/Fitbit and Samsung.
+Many potential buyers will be perfectly happy with great quality, sports trackers which they can get easily enough from Apple, Whoop, Google Pixel/Fitbit and Samsung.
 These buyers represent by far the majority of Garmin’s consumers of their Forerunner range and I suspect that most of them might be happier with smart productivity tools that augment their smartphones – whereas lactate thresholds, adaptive training plans, triathlons and running power are features that inhabit a different athletic world to theirs.

 Conversely, why would more serious runners fork out $350 on a running watch that they know will not make them any faster?
 A glorified wristwatch, their current GPS sports watch or a much cheaper Coros Pace 2 is all they need.